-Azulejos are found on the interior and exterior of churches, palaces, ordinary houses, schools, and nowadays, restaurants, bars, and even railways or subway stations.
+Azulejos are found in churches, palaces, ordinary houses, schools, and nowadays, restaurants, bars, and even railways or subway stations.

-The tile murals are not only beautiful but they also depict important stories about the history of Porto.
+The tile murals are not only beautiful but they also depict important stories about the history of the city.

 2. Cruise down the Douro River

-There are many operators that will take you for a tour of the Douro River for about 10 euros.
+There are many operators that will take you for a tour in the Douro River, for about 10 euros.

 You will be treated to a view of the 6 bridges in the area and magnificent views of the city.
 Most operators throw in a visit to a wine cellar for a sampling of Porto’s famous Port Wine.

 There is also an option to take a longer trip along the river to the Douro wine region where the Porto grapes are grown.

 If you have the time this is one of the things to do in Porto you will be grateful.

 3. Eating some Francesinha

 Porto has a lively café culture.
 You will find several restaurants.
 Lining the major city streets and the majority of them will invite you to try Porto’s most famous sandwich – the Francesinha.